 HTTPS ensures that when a user accesses a website, this data is encrypted using the Secure Sockets Layer (SSL) protocol or the more modern version, Transport Layer Security (TLS) protocol.
 In order to implement HTTPS, site owners must obtain a trusted digital certificate for each of their sites.
 Google reports that HTTPS usage is increasing substantially and that a significant portion of web traffic has transitioned to HTTPS to date.

-What are the benefits of encrypting my
+What are the benefits of encrypting my website?

 * HTTPS offers many advantages over HTTP, including powerful new features and performance including: